FStarLang/fstarlang.github.io/_posts/2017-11-22-sprintfstar.markdown

 the first time I had come across dependent types.
-Lennart's first example motivating the need for (and the power of) dependent types is `printf`: a function used by legions of programmers that is, in an essential way, very dependently type.
+Lennart's first example motivating the need for (and the power of) dependent types is `printf`: a function used by legions of programmers that is, in an essential way, very dependently typed.
 Having worked since then on many programming languages with various forms of dependent types, now, 15 years later, a language that I contribute to has a proper, dependently typed `printf`.
 Well, a `sprintf`, but Cayenne's example was also a